MahmoudSayed889/sponsor-management/README.md

 ## Install dependencies and run project
 use `npm i` to install all dependencies
-& use `ng s -o` to run project on your pc localhost
+& use `ng s -o` to run project on your pc

 ## Libraries or frameworks